Nova Scotia · NS

 What rebates are available for heat pumps in Nova Scotia?

 Nova Scotia residents can stack up to $15,000 in combined federal and provincial rebates.
 The Canada Greener Homes Loan provides up to $40,000 interest-free for 10 years.
-Highest oil-heating prevalence in Canada (~40% of homes); Oil-to-Heat-Pump Affordability Program is the killer driver Provincial-specific programs are detailed on the quote request — your installer pre-fills the paperwork.
+Highest oil-heating prevalence in Canada (~40% of homes); Oil-to-Heat-Pump Affordability Program is the killer driver Our provincial rebate stacking guide covers exactly how the federal Loan, OHPAP, and Nova Scotia-specific programs combine in worked examples.
+Provincial-specific programs are also detailed on the quote request — your installer pre-fills the paperwork.

 Do heat pumps work in Nova Scotia's climate?